Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Introduction

 \section{Introduction}

 New applications of modern autonomous control systems in complex environments increase the importance of system safety.
-For example, mobile robots, autonomous vehicles, and robot manipulators operating in the presence of humans or guided by human operators, must be controlled safely.
-However, safety-critical controller synthesis is a challenging problem in the deployment of ubiquitous autonomous and cyber-physical systems in real-world environments \cite{guiochet2017}.
-This motivates the need for a control design that provides theoretical safety assurances.
+For example, mobile robots, autonomous vehicles, and robot manipulators operating in the presence of humans must be controlled safely.
+However, safety-critical controller design is a challenging problem in the deployment of real-world autonomous and cyber-physical systems \cite{guiochet2017}.
+These problems motivate the need for a control design that provides theoretical safety assurances.

-Control system safety is often based on set invariance, which ensures that system states stay within a pre-defined safe set at all times.
-Control Barrier Functions (CBFs) \cite{ames2017control} guarantee safety by certifying forward invariance of the safe set.
-The CBF framework also leads to safety filters that minimally alter control system outputs only when safety risks arise \cite{wabersich2023data, ames2019control,hsu2023safety, hobbs2023runtime}.
-Thanks to the linearity of the CBF constraint for nonlinear control-affine systems, safety can be enforced with a quadratic program, CBF-QP, which optimizes the pointwise control inputs.
-CBF frameworks have been successfully applied in various applications, including automated vehicles \cite{alan2023control}, aerial vehicles \cite{singletary2022}, legged robotics \cite{grandia2021multi, agrawal2017} and shared human-robot autonomy \cite{ferraguti2020}.
+Control system safety is often based on set invariance, which ensures that system states always remain within a safe set.
+Methods to synthesize controllers that guarantee safe set forward invariance include predictive control-based techniques \cite{hewing2020learning}, reachability-based methods \cite{bansal2017}, and control barrier functions (CBFs) \cite{ames2017control}.
+These frameworks also yield safety filters that minimally alter control inputs when safety risks arise.
+For nonlinear control affine systems, CBF-based schemes can enforce safety conditions via quadratic programs.
+CBF effectiveness has been shown in various applications \cite{wabersich2023data}.

-Dynamical systems models are needed to guarantee safety using conventional CBF formulations, which may be sensitive to inevitable model uncertainties or external disturbances \cite{xu2015robustness}.
-This model-dependent structure of CBFs triggers the need for assessing the safety constraints under model uncertainties.
+Conventional CBF formulations may be sensitive to inevitable model uncertainties or external disturbances.
+This sensitivity triggers the need for assessing safety under unmodelled system dynamics \cite{xu2015robustness}.
 Several works have proposed robustifying terms in the CBF condition to address the robustness against disturbances and model uncertainties \cite{alan2023parameterized}.
-Specifically, \cite{jankovic2018robust, kolathaya2018CLF, nguyen2021robust} use a constant bound to represent the unmodeled dynamics in CBF constraints.
+Specifically, \cite{jankovic2018robust} and \cite{kolathaya2018CLF} use a constant bound to represent the unmodeled dynamics in CBF constraints.
 This constant bound may be difficult to tune in practice, and usually results in undesired conservativeness and a reduction in closed-loop control performance.
-Tunable input-to-state safe CBF (TISSf-CBF) \cite{alan2021safe} has been proposed to reduce the conservatism of these methods.
+Tunable Input-to-State Safe CBF (TISSf-CBF) \cite{alan2021safe} has been proposed to reduce the conservatism of these methods.